Good podcast

 Link to episode

-We asked listeners to tell us about a song they ugly cried to or just couldn't stop playing in 2023.
-On this episode, we share some of their picks and the stories behind them.
+We asked listeners to tell us about the one song they couldn't stop listening to in 2024 because of how it made them feel.
+On this episode we share some of their picks and the stories behind them.

 Learn more about sponsor message choices: podcastchoices.com/adchoices